-There will be a potluck on Friday evening and another on Sunday in the late morning that you can participate in if you like.
+There will be a potluck on Friday evening that you can participate in if you like.

-A full schedule of events and additional details will be sent out in advance.
+A full schedule of events and additional details will be sent to registrants in advance.

 Cancelations received by July 20th 2023 will receive a full refund.
 Cancelations received between July 21st and August 3rd will receive a 50% refund.
 No refunds will be available for cancelations received during the event.

 Camping is one of the safest things you can do in a global pandemic because the great outdoors has great air circulation!
 Of course, we will be following current CDC guidance for infection prevention.